-Charles helps companies solve complex legal problems that span civil litigation, regulatory enforcement, and governmental affairs.
-He has counseled clients through data breaches, business disputes, constitutional issues, election law matters, and various investigations by government regulators.
+Charles helps companies and organizations solve complex legal problems that span civil litigation, regulatory enforcement, and governmental affairs.
+He has counseled clients through constitutional issues, data breaches, complex business disputes, ethics and election law matters, procurement matters, and various governmental investigations.

 Charles is an advocate for clients who often face complex legal problems in multiple forums.
 Solving these problems often requires him to shift comfortably between litigating in federal or state court, negotiating with regulators, and crafting public policy solutions (sometimes in the same case).

 Charles draws on his diverse experiences in all three branches of the federal government—coupled with more than a decade in private practice—to be a flexible advocate in each of these forums.

 Charles is originally from Charlotte.
 He began his legal career as a law clerk to the Honorable John D. Butzner on the U.S. Court of Appeals for the Fourth Circuit in Richmond, Virginia.
 He then spent almost four years as an appellate litigator in the U.S. Department of Justice in Washington, D.C., before spending two years as a policy adviser on the staff of a U.S. senator.

 When Charles returned to Raleigh in 2003, he combined his federal experiences to develop a diverse practice that has included successfully defending North Carolina’s ethanol-blending law in federal court, successfully challenging a state law restricting the development of adult care homes, advocating for media clients on Capitol Hill, advising clients on advertising and digital media issues, representing local governments on redistricting matters, and even helping a local flea market repair its relationship with a city government.